Generated southwest Colorado canyon river scene representing Piedra River planning, not an exact location photo

 Use forest pages and ranger guidance to identify current legal access and road status.

-Piedra River Hot Springs trail corridor
+Piedra River Hot Springs trail area

 A working Forest Service Piedra-area source for trail and river-adjacent travel cautions.